-Our high school celebrated its 20th Anniversary in the 2017-18 school year and we find our school continuing to grow as it meets the needs of the next generation.
-Supporting our amazing academic programs and offering a home to our championship sports teams is a priority that we're committed to.
+Our high school celebrated its 20th Anniversary in the 2017-18 school year, and we find our school continuing to grow as it meets the needs of the next generation.
+Supporting our amazing academic programs and offering a home to our championship sports teams is a priority to which we are committed.
 In the fall of 2018, we completed our high school expansion project, adding a full-size gymnasium, dedicated eurythmy space, a new life sciences laboratory and additional classrooms.